 Consider whether you need to use reference management software to help organize all the literature and materials you are gathering for review.
 Reference management software allows you to gather bibliographic information from databases by selecting references using a folder or collection feature.
 You can then export the information about each resource into the program.
 Once you have all the bibliographic information in the program, you can de-duplicate and organize materials into folders or groups and create bibliographies easily.
-Visit our Reference Manager guide for some options.
+Visit our Reference Management guide for some options.

 Access to Materials

 Once you have done your literature searching, you can start your reading.
 Much of the resources the library subscribes to, including journal articles and books, are available electronically.
 Find past theses and dissertations in our Educational or Research Archive (ERA), or in a number of databases and digitized collections.
 As a last resort, for materials that the library does not have, you can place an interlibrary loan request.

 Other resources that may help with your graduate research are information research methods and tools.
 Sage Research Methods is a great database that includes books, videos and case studies on different methods of research.